 - Head Start and Early Head Start invites advocates to train their family advocates annually and has advocates in to talk with their parent groups about Alliance services and increase awareness about domestic violence, sexual assault, stalking and dating violence.
 This proposal will formalize that partnership and expand interactions to more of their parent groups, add ride-a-longs on their home visits and increase the number of trainings to their family advocates.
 The Alliance has provided training for family advocates and visited parent groups of Head Start and Early Head Start since 2004.
 The proposal will allow advocates to visit Head Start and Early Head start to conduct trainings with them a minimum of 12 times per year.
 We meet with Head Start and Early Head Start representatives once a month.

-- Illinois Valley High School has invited advocates to present information on domestic and sexual violence, stalking and teen dating violence to their health class students, ensuring that advocates present information to nearly every student in the high school.
+- Illinois Valley High School has invited advocates to attend lunches with the high school students to build relationships and healthy boundaries for students.
+It is hopeful that in the 2026-2027 school year advocates will present information on domestic and sexual violence, stalking and teen dating violence to their health class students, ensuring that advocates present information to nearly every student in the high school.
 In 2011 prevention efforts increased, including the leadership group and after school activities.
 In 2012 the Alliance organized a theater group for teens that performed skits to the high school and the community to increase awareness about domestic violence.
 The Alliance has provided education on teen dating and sexual assault to students of the high school since 2004.
 Since 2008 the Alliance has presented information to the health classes six times annually.